AppSecure-nrw/security-belts/orange/shared-security-services.md

 # Shared Security Services

+Do not reinvent the wheel.
 Prefer shared security services and components over implementing security controls yourself.
 Challenge that these services perform well and secure and make deficiencies transparent.

-## Risk
+## Benefits

-- Using security controls right is hard enough, don not try to implement them yourself.
+- Widely used software is less risky to use as problems are more likely to be discovered.
-- Security controls often have subtile details that lead to vulnerabilities if not done right.
+- You do not mess up subtile details of security controls that lead to vulnerabilities if not done right.

 ## Assessment